Same-sex marriage in Tennessee: Domestic partnerships

 Certain jurisdictions in Tennessee provide for the creation of private domestic partnership contracts.
 Governor Bill Haslam and House Majority Leader Gerald McCormick both said in 2013 there was "no huge demand" for domestic partnerships in Tennessee.

-In August 2013, the city commission of Collegedale voted 4–1 in favor of granting domestic partnership benefits to same-sex couples.
+In August 2013, the City Commission of Collegedale voted 4–1 in favor of granting domestic partnership benefits to same-sex couples.
 The ordinance went into effect on January 1, 2014.
-In October 2013, Madeline Rogero, the mayor of Knoxville, created a domestic partnership program for the city.
-It went into effect on January 1, 2014.

-On November 12, 2013, the city council of Chattanooga voted 5–4 in favor of granting domestic partnership benefits to same-sex couples.
-On November 19, 2013, the council approved the ordinance in a final vote of 5–3.
+In October 2013, Mayor Madeline Rogero of Knoxville announced the creation of a domestic partnership program for the city, which went into effect on January 1, 2014.
+On November 12, 2013, the City Council of Chattanooga voted 5–4 in favor of granting domestic partnership benefits to same-sex couples.
+On November 19, 2013, the Council approved the ordinance in a final vote of 5–3.
 Before the domestic partnership ordinance went into effect, the Citizens for Government Accountability and Transparency, a local segment of the Tea Party, gathered enough signatures to put a repeal of the ordinance to a popular vote in August 2014.
-The council did not repeal the ordinance on its own, allowing the vote to proceed on August 7, the general election date for Hamilton County.
-A December 2013 Multi-Quest poll found that 53% Chattanooga registers voters opposed the city ordinance allowing domestic partnerships and adding sexual orientation, gender identity and gender expression to the city's nondiscrimination policy, while 37% supported.
+The Council did not repeal the ordinance on its own, allowing the vote to proceed on August 7, the general election date for Hamilton County.
+A December 2013 Multi-Quest poll found that 53% Chattanooga registers voters opposed the city ordinance allowing domestic partnerships and adding sexual orientation, gender identity and gender expression to the city's non-discrimination policy, while 37% supported.
 On August 7, 2014, Chattanooga voters repealed the ordinance by a vote of 62.58% in favor and 37.42% against.

 On June 17, 2014, the Metropolitan Council of Nashville and Davidson County voted 27–7 in favor of granting domestic partnership benefits to same-sex couples in Nashville and Davidson County.
 Mayor Karl Dean signed the ordinance into law on June 25, 2014.